Outsourcing

 It is great that companies are able to count money.
 Yet, there are still many companies that often grapple with effectively measuring the success of such engagements.

-Selecting appropriate metrics tailored to specific project goals and niches presents a complex challenge.
+Selecting appropriate metrics tailored to specific project goals and niches is also the most critical step in staff augmentation company evaluation.
 Let’s run through some examples.

 E-commerce startup (objective — to launch a new mobile app): Focus on project completion rate, time-to-market, and cost per feature to ensure timely app launch within budget and optimize development costs with staff augmentation.